-10. Stresses that States should Protect young people from all forms of labour exploitation and age-based discrimination in accessing and participating in the labour market, and ensure that young workers enjoy just and favourable conditions of work, including safe and healthy working conditions, a fair wage that would ensure an adequate standard of living and equal pay for work of equal value, and access to adequate social security(new - based on A/HRC/40/31)
+10. Stresses that States should Protect young people from all forms of labour exploitation and address barriers they face in accessing and participating in the labour market, and ensure that they enjoy just and favourable conditions of work, including safe and healthy working conditions and a fair wage without distinction of any kind that would ensure a decent living in accordance with Article 7 of the International Covenant on Economic, Social and Cultural Rights and promote women’s pay equality by respecting the principle of equal pay for work of equal value, as well as access to adequate social security, including maternity protection;(new - based on A/HRC/40/31 and article 7 of ICESCR)

 11. Underscores the responsibility of the State to protect children from economic exploitation and from performing any work that is likely to be hazardous or to interfere with their education or to be harmful to their health or physical, mental, spiritual, moral or social development, and to take additional measures to prevent the engagement of children in the worst form of child labour;(HRC 37/16)

-12. Recognizes that the right to work is interrelated and interdependent to other human rights, particularly the right to social security, the right to education and the right to participate in public affairs, in orderto foster young people’s empowerment; 13.
+12. Recognizes that the right to work is interrelated and interdependent to other human rights, particularly the right to social security, the right to education and the right to participate in public affairs, the realization of which would be essential in promoting young people’s empowerment; 13.
 Notes with concern that, according to the most recent report of the International Labour Organization Global Employment Trends for Youth 2017, although there has been a modest economic recovery, youth unemployment remains high and employment quality a concern, and young people are three times as likely as adults to be unemployed, which constitutes a serious global problem;

 14. Expresses deep concern that inequalities are widening and there are not enough jobs, including quality jobs, and emphasizes that full and productive employment and decent work for young people play an important role in their empowerment and can contribute to, inter alia, the prevention of extremism, terrorism and social, economic and political instability, thus contributing to sustainable development and peace;

-15. Stresses the fundamental importance of equal opportunities, education, technical and vocational training,and that lifelong learning opportunities and guidance for all, including for women, young people and persons with disabilities, are necessary for the realization of the right to work;
+15. Stresses the fundamental importance of equal opportunities, education, technical and vocational training, including the use of new technologies, and that lifelong learning opportunities and guidance for all, including for women, young people and persons with disabilities, are necessary for the realization of the right to work;

-16. Encourages States to effectively implement the 2030 Agenda for Sustainable Development, including its Goal 8 on promoting sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all, and its targets;(OP19 – HRC 37/16)
+16. Encourages States to effectively implement the 2030 Agenda for Sustainable Development, including its Goal 8 on promoting sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all, and its targets;

+16bis.
+Also stresses that the Sustainable Development Goals and the Addis Ababa Action Agenda of the Third International Conference on Financing for Development promote inclusive and sustained economic growth, higher levels of productivity and technological innovation, and encourage entrepreneurship and job creation, which can be effective measures to eradicate extreme poverty and hunger, forced labour, contemporary forms of slavery and human trafficking, and that to ensure that no one is left behind, bearing these targets in mind, the goal is to achieve full and productive employment and decent work for all women and men by 2030;(OP19 – HRC 37/16)

 17. Recognizes that employment should be a central objective of economic and social policies at the national, regional and international levels for the sustainable eradication of poverty and for providing an adequate standard of living, and emphasizes in that regard the importance of relevant and inclusive social protection measures, including social protection floors;